The degree-restricted random process is far from uniform: Relaxed -process: main technical result

 Our main technical result is the following theorem, which is a reformulation of our main result \refT{transferred}~\ref{transferred:process} for the relaxed $d_n$-process.
 It intuitively shows that the number of small edges in $\Gpodn$ is typically far from~$\mu$, i.e., the typical number of small edges in~$\Gdn$ (see part~\ref{transferred:uniform} of~\refT{transferred}). \begin{theorem}[Main technical result] Suppose that assumptions of \refT{transferred} hold.
 Then there is a constant~${\alpha=\alpha(\xi,\Delta)>0}$ such that the final graph~$\Gpodn$ of the relaxed $\bdn$-process satisfies

 \end{theorem} As the reader can guess, \refT{main} for the relaxed \mbox{$d_n$-process} implies \refT{transferred}~\ref{transferred:process} for the standard \mbox{$d_n$-process}~$\Gpdn$.
 While this kind of transfer from multigraphs to simple graphs is conceptually standard (much in the spirit of the standard argument for the configuration model), it turns out that the transfer argument for the $d_n$-process is more involved than usual; hence we defer the technical details to \refApp{sec:transfer}.
-To sum up: in order to establish \refT{transferred}~\ref{transferred:process}, it remains to prove~\refT{main} in the following Sections~\ref{setupandcore}--\ref{sec:counting}. \begin{remark} While Theorem~\ref{main} is enough to prove our main result, in \refApp{sec:lowertail} we will in fact establish the stronger bound that ${\bP\bigpar{\Xs\bigpar{\Gpodn} > (1+\alpha)\mu} \ge 1- e^{-\Theta(n)}}$.
-Hence, with high probability, the $\bdn$-process indeed contains significantly more small edges than $\Gdn$ (as suggested by the heuristics in \refS{sec:mainresult}). \end{remark}
+To sum up: in order to establish \refT{transferred}~\ref{transferred:process}, it remains to prove~\refT{main} in the following Sections~\ref{setupandcore}--\ref{sec:counting}. \begin{remark} While Theorem~\ref{main} is enough to prove our main result, by combining~\eqref{eq:transferred:multiprocess} with the lower tail result Theorem~\ref{location} from \refApp{sec:lowertail} (with~$\eps=\alpha$) we obtain the stronger bound ${\bP\bigpar{\Xs\bigpar{\Gpodn} \le (1+\alpha)\mu}} \le e^{-\Theta(n)}$.
+Hence, with high probability, the $\bdn$-process indeed contains significantly more small edges than~$\Gdn$ (as suggested by the heuristics in \refS{sec:mainresult}). \end{remark}